rmclare445/thermopi/README.md

 ## Physical configuration

+- Use as Raspberry Pi Zero W configured to your home WiFi network.
+  - Enable SSH (then change user/password for security).

 - Use a single relay module connecting furnace signal wire in the N/O position.
   - Relay module input signal wire is currently configured to GPIO18 on RPi.
   - https://www.amazon.com/HiLetgo-Channel-Module-Isolation-Support/dp/B00LW2H5GC/